GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-01-04 02:28:34 IST
+This content is dynamically generated in Indian Time (IST): 2025-01-04 02:48:48 IST

 Current Weather in Coimbatore:
-Temperature: 17.91 °C
+Temperature: 19.88 °C
-Condition: few clouds
+Condition: mist